|Written by carnaval|

 Barcelona carnival 2014.
 The carnaval week returns to Barcelona from 27th February to 5th March 2014.
 In Catalunya the carnival is called "carnestoltes."
 TWEET THIS

-Barcelona Carnival Week in 2014.
+Barcelona Carnival Week.
 How Barcelona celebrates Carnival in February.
 What to see and programme.
 The Barcelona Carnival is a week long programme of many big and small events and processions that starts on Thursday 27th February 2014 with the arrival of the carnival King and finishes on Ash Wednesday 5th March 2014 when the famous carnival sardine is buried.

 You can see all the major events on the carnival website which is in Catalan and Spanish.
 Carnival is called "carnestoltes" in Catalan.
 If you prefer an English overview we have also listed some of the top Barcelona Carnival events further down this page and some useful information about carnival traditions.
 In Barcelona the carnival is mostly for the children and families.
 For more grown-up street party carneval events then we can recommend Sitges, which is just south of Barcelona.
 Their carneval is on the same days and lots of revelling going on there.

 Please note that Barcelona no longer has a central "Gran Rua" parade.
 From the 1980'ies and until 2011 the Barcelona carnival had a big central carnaval parade called the "Gran Rua de la Ciutat Barcelona" and also sometimes called the "Rua central."
 From 2012 this part of the Barcelona carnaval was discontinued.
 The city council of Barcelona wanted - and still want - to focus on more historical and traditional elements of Barcelona´s carnival.